-The below organizations have not only signed on to the Shared Commitment Statement for the LAN’s Healthcare Resiliency Collaborative, but have gone a step further by committing to specific actions that will help their organization achieve resiliency in the healthcare system.
+The below organizations have committed to specific actions that will help their organization achieve resiliency in the healthcare system.
 Hover over each organization to see what steps they are taking.

 Our nation is faced with two very important priorities.
 First and foremost, we have a duty to provide the best possible health care for every citizen.
 We then must also remain competitive in a global marketplace.
 The value-based care movement has the potential to achieve both of these aims through the advancement of alternative payment models and patient-centered care delivery.

 The COVID-19 pandemic has highlighted the importance of health care transformation and resiliency.
 In a time when we should have been ramping up our health care response, provider organizations entirely reliant on fee-for-service were furloughing their staff.
 On the other hand, organizations that had a substantial amount of revenue in value-based arrangements maintained financial stability that allowed them to focus on what really mattered for patient care.

 The ACLC is proud to partner with the HCP LAN in committing to the need for a resilient health care system.
 The vision of the LAN is to create a health care system that is responsive and resilient to events such as the unprecedented COVID-19 public health emergency (PHE) and achieves better patient experience, outcomes, equity, quality, appropriateness, affordability and accessibility at reduced total cost of care– not just a system that recovers to previous models of care and payment.
 In collaboration, payers and providers can lead the way through actions that shift payments from FFS approaches that have not worked well in the pandemic and into effective APMs.